IcePanorama/HarvesterHarvester/.github/USAGE.md

 HH works in two steps.
 First, it reconstructs the original disk images that Harvester would've shipped with in 1996 and then second, it extracts the dat files contained within those new directories in order to give you full access to all of the game's files.

-For users who already own the CDs, this first step is unnecessary and so we'll be skipping it using a command-line argument (the `-i` flag).
+For users who already own the CDs, this first step is unnecessary, and so we'll be skipping it using a command-line argument (the `-i` flag).

 _Full disclosure_: this isn't super elegant at the moment.
 I've been working under the assumption that CD users will be a small minority.
 Currently, all methods of working with CDs requires the contents of the disks to be copied somewhere onto your machine.
 I apologise in advance for the inconvenience, this should be fixed in v1.1.0 of HH.